 The child exemption is gone but the child tax credit still exists.
 In fact the child tax credit goes up to $ 2000 per child for the 2018 tax year (where you file in April 2019).
 So, if at the end of 2018 you owe the IRS $ 5,000 but you have two children, you will only apply a credit of $ 4,000 ($ 2000 X 2) against the $ 5,000 you owe so you will only owe $ 1,000.

-If your credit is higher, than what you owe, the IRS doesn’t send you extra money.
+If your credit is higher than what you owe the IRS does not send you extra money.

 There are still limits to the child tax credit.
 IRS Publication 972 (not updated for 2018).
 You can only claim the child tax credit if your income is less than: $400,000 for married joint-filing couples and $200,000 for all others.